kubeshop/testkube-docs/docs/articles/deploying-in-aws.md

 ![AWS Console2](../img/aws-resource-console-2.png)

-Please note that the annotations may vary, depending on your Load Balancer schema type, backend-protocols (you may use http only), target-type, etc. However, this is the bare minimum that should be applied to your configuration.
+Please note that the annotations may vary, depending on your Load Balancer schema type, backend-protocols, target-type, etc. However, this is the bare minimum that should be applied to your configuration.

 Except for the Ingress annotation, you need to update the Service manifests with a healthcheck configuration as well.
 Include the lines below into your `values.yaml` file.